What's the best thing about writing?

 The secret is not believing the reviews in which you are compared to John le Carré.
 Then you don't have to work as hard if someone calls you a failure.

 I have interviewed David Baldacci, Karen Slaughter, Nicci French, Jo Nesbø, Saskia Noort, Tomas Ross, Daan Hermans, Deon Meyer, Simone van der Vlugt, among others – some of them more successfully than others.

 Interviews are a co-production, it's more than just questions and answers.
 It is a dance with a stranger, to an unknown musical tune.
 Of course you should lead, but it only becomes truly beautiful if you can also follow.
 With Deon Meyer you can hardly not ask his opinion on the situation problems in contemporary South Africa, while at the same time you realize that he must be exhausted by it, each and every time.
 You can only admire how patient and nuanced Deon continues to answer.

 With Nicci French, the best moment was when someone in the audience knew better what was in their refrigerator at home than Nicci and Gerard themselves.
 David Baldacci told the same anecdote twice.
 First in the afternoon at his publisher Bruna and later at the Broese Kemink bookstore – the exact same words, the exact same timing, the exact same twinkle in his eye.
 As if the story occurred to him on the spot, although he must have told that story a thousand times.
 That’s professionalism.
 To surprise him, you have to work hard – then maybe Nicci French’s refrigerator is worth a try.

-There is seven years between Queensday and Enter – Rebound 1 .
+There are seven years between Queen's Day and Rebound 1 .

-My dear colleague Daan Hermans put it this way, when I told her about the approaching completion of Enter: ‘It was about bloody time, Asman.’
+My dear colleague Daan Hermans put it this way, when I told her about the approaching completion of Enter: ‘It is about bloody time, Asman.’